 Aggression in the later stage of dementia is often a reaction to personal care.
 Someone may hit or push away those trying to help them or shout out to be left alone.

 The person with dementia may have felt scared, threatened or confused.

 Restlessness is also very common.
 Sometimes the person may seem to be searching for someone or something.

-As in other stages, it is also important to consider whether the person has other needs that aren’t being met.
-Someone with late-stage dementia will often be unable to tell others how they are feeling.
+As in other stages, it is also important to consider whether the person has other needs that are not being met.
+Someone with later-stage dementia will often be unable to tell others how they are feeling.
 A sudden change in behaviour can point to a medical problem (for example, pain, infection or delirium).